 KSC’s Global Education Office is the campus hub for academic study-away experiences and international student support.
 GEO is involved in supporting campus internationalization, including faculty-led international courses and programs.

-The Office of Multicultural Student Support works with students by providing support, mentoring, advocacy, outreach, referral sources and diversity and multicultural related programming to enhance the academic and personal success of all students, but specifically underrepresented students (racial minorities, international students, gay/lesbian/bisexual/transgender students, low income, etc.).
+The Office of Multicultural Student Support (OMSS) works with students by providing support, mentoring, advocacy, outreach, referral sources and diversity and multicultural related programming to enhance the academic and personal success of all students, but specifically underrepresented students (racial minorities, international students, gay/lesbian/bisexual/transgender students, low income, etc.).

 Keene State College’s Veteran Support Services (VSS) implements and coordinates academic and social support programs that enable KSC veteran students to gain the greatest benefit from their educational experience.